tigoe/DataloggingExamples/docs/wifi-datalogger.md

 ## Datalogging Server Applications

-This client was originally written to communicate with an HTTP server written in node.js.
-Since the communications between server and client are all HTTP, it can be adapted to communicate with other web-based apps with little change.
+The clients above were originally written to communicate with an HTTP server written in node.js.
+Since the communications between server and client are all HTTP, the client can be adapted to communicate with other web-based apps with little change.
+Following are two servers which can work with the clients above.

 ### Node.js Datalogger